5ggg/Software_Eng_AE/README.md

 # Software_Eng_AE

-The master branch is be pushed -f/force with a init .git, so the original commits has been moved.
-(I've stored them on the dev branch)
+The master branch is be pushed -f/force with a init .git, so the original commits history has been moved.
+(I've stored the original code on the dev branch)

 The project based on SSM frame template, but unfortunately, it is not complete yet.